Commercial Real Estate Contract Provisions

 - A property's purchase price is a set amount, but that amount is subject to adjustments at closing.

 - The contract will also state who holds the earnest deposit and what happens to that money if the deal doesn't close.

 - Since a buyer doesn't know everything about the property, they are given a certain timeframe to review the property to determine if everything is satisfactory.

 - Contingencies differ depending on the contract but may include land-use approvals, lease reviews, title reviews, property surveys, building/property inspections, and environmental condition assessments.

 If you need help writing commercial real estate contract provisions, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.